- 4 ft. level

 When installing the bench framework, don’t assume your garage floor is level.
 Most likely it’s sloped toward the garage door.
 Draw a level reference line on the wall (Photo 2) to keep the shelf and bench level.

-Figure A: Basic Bench and Miter Saw Table
+Basic Bench and Miter Saw Table

 Assemble the workbench from 2x4s and 3/4-in. plywood.